VilleKrumlinde/zgameeditor/Docs/MaterialTexture.md

 @dd Set to a @ref RenderTarget that the material will use for texturing instead of bitmap.
 If used, the Texture property should be left empty.

 @dt TextureScale
 @dd This value controls scaling of the texture.
 1.0 is the default value for normal scale.
 0.5 is half scale, 2.0 is double scale.
-You can specify a separate scale for the X and Y axis; Z axis is ignored.
+You can specify a separate scale for the X and Y axes; the Z axis is ignored.

 @dt TextureX, TextureY
 @dd This values controls the texture offset in X and Y axis.
 Animate the values to "move" the texture over the rendered object.